-Community profiles are useful tools that can support a shared understanding of the community and can support planning and delivery of support and services.
-A good profile actively involves local people and groups to build a picture of the community and usually includes a combination of the above headings.
+Community profiles are useful tools that can provide a shared understanding of the community and can support the planning and delivery of support and services.
+A good profile actively involves local people and groups, to build a picture of the community and usually includes a combination of the above headings.
 Ideally it should be a co-produced picture that tells the story of that community and its context.

 - Where is the community?

-What areas are there?
+- What areas are there?

 - Who is in the community?

 - What community networks are there?

-- Needs?
+- What are their needs?

-- Assets and Strengths?
+- What are their assets and strengths?

-- Who are the local leaders are?
+- Who are the local leaders?

-Here are some examples you may wish to use:

-How good is our place?
+Here is a link to some examples you may wish to use: How good is our place?
 Community Knowledge Profiles (sheffield.gov.uk)